West Nile Virus

 Since 1999 over 51,000 confirmed human cases and 2,390 deaths have been reported across the United States.
 Since its arrival in 2002 there have been almost 7,200 confirmed human cases and 320 deaths in California.

-The Antelope Valley first identified human cases of West Nile Virus in 2007, and has recorded 50 cases and two fatalities since then.
+The Antelope Valley first identified human cases of West Nile Virus in 2007, and has recorded many cases and several fatalities since then.

 The most current map of WNV infections in California can be found at www.westnile.ca.gov.